 Flooding is the major drawback to living in Tennessee because rapid weather changes can occur in this area.
 Flooding can damage your property, and it will be very challenging for you if you want to sell your water-damaged property in Tennessee.

-Tennessee is a place where you can live and still keep up with the latest technology and other innovations.
+You can live and keep up with the latest technology and other innovations in Tennessee.
 It has good schools, high salaries, and low prices.
 Tennessee is a great place to call home and grow your career.

 It all comes down to your own personal preferences and how much money you can afford to spend.
 You just need to do a little research and find the right place for you.